Arteco-Global/hypernode_deploy/README.md

 - https://github.com/Arteco-Global/hypernode_server_gui

-All the three repos must be cloned in the same folder (e.g "hypernode").
+All the three repos must be cloned in the same folder (e.g "hypernode") (download_repo.sh can be used)

 Now using the terminal enter inside the 'hypernode_deploy' folder. run "sudo sh install_hypernode.sh" on your mac/unix/linux computer.